munsta2/Shadows-of-Orosveil/content/Orosveil Player’s Handbook/Creating Your Character for Shadows of Orosveil.md

 **Step 5: Describe three memories, mannerisms, or quirks that your character has.
 They don't have to be elaborate, but they should provide some context and flavour.**

+**Step 6: Why has your character decided to join the silver circle?**

-When your character is fully complete if you could please send me these 5 questions along with your backstory and character name that would be great!
+When your character is fully complete if you could please send me these 6 questions along with your backstory and character name that would be great!

 ## <u>Character creation guide</u>